The Poetic Form in the Work of Reiner Seliger

 Reiner Seliger – represented in renowned collections and public spaces

 Reiner Seliger’s works are represented in top-class collections such as Marli Hoppe-Ritter, Waldenbuch, Biedermann, Donaueschingen, Rittershaus, Mannheim and Merkle, Ulm.
-Since 2000, he has realized numerous art projects in public spaces, including at the Landesgartenschau in Kaiserslautern and the Bundesgartenschau in Magdeburg, in Luisenpark Mannheim, at the University of Niccosia, Cyprus and at the GGN Foundation in Zurich, Switzerland.
+Since 2000, he has realized numerous art projects in public spaces, including at the Landesgartenschau in Baden-Württemberg, Weil am Rhein, and the Bundesgartenschau in Magdeburg, Sculpture Park Flottmann Hallen Herne, Sculpture Park Terre de Blanche, France, in Luisenpark Mannheim, Triennale of Sculpture Bad Ragartz, Switzerland, at the University of Niccosia, Cyprus, Sculpture Park Eskesehir, Türkei, Sculpture Park Eschborn, and at the GGN Foundation in Zurich, Switzerland.

 2023:

-– 10 years – Anniversary exhibition, Gallery Kellermann, Düsseldorf, Germany
+– 10 Jahre – Jubiläumsausstellung, Galerie Kellermann, Düsseldorf, Germany

-– Between the dimensions, Gallery Linde Hollinger, Ladenburg, Germany
+– Zwischen den Dimensionen, Galerie Linde Hollinger, Ladenburg, Germany

 2022: